WordPress Security matters?

 How many attempts should you assign? – It’s completely up to you, generally, its wise to keep 3 failure attempts.
 2 can also make sense, but don’t make it to 1, as sometimes even you can mistype your username or password.
 In that scenario, you would be locked down too. haha!

 Wordfence and similar many plugins have lockdown feature.
 And if your security plugin doesn’t have such a feature, then you can always make use of the popular plugin Login Lockdown.

 WordPress Regular updates

 WordPress comes up with regular updates, by adding many bug fixes.
 A WordPress user should upgrade it frequently, whenever it notifies.

 Many frequently updated security features can secure your WordPress website.
-SThese updates can only strengthen the WordPress security process to the further level.
+SThese updates can only strengthen the WordPress security process to a further level.

 Remove WP version